See Calendar for time, location and description

 John began his talk with a discussion of the Master Plan, now in development.
 The plan will serve as a development guide for the next 10 years, and is being put together by the Master Plan Committee.
 The plan will deal with areas such as, open space and farmland preservation, transportation, Environmental Resources Inventory (ERI)—which includes geology, forestry, and an update to the bike and trails plan.

-In addition to the survey, you will find the following on this site: a video of the Planning Board meeting from 4/22/2021, a Master Plan flyer with information about the Master Plan, answers to frequently asked questions about the plan, and links to key planning documents.
-John stressed how rare this level of transparency is, and urged everyone to take the survey, which needs to be filled in and submitted by July1.
+Go to https://publicinput.com/MonroeMP to view a Master Plan flyer with information about the Master Plan, answers to frequently asked questions about the plan, and links to key planning documents.
+John stressed how rare this level of transparency is.

 Looking forward, 95% of development will be in the area of affordable housing.
 By law, builders can build 4 market-rate units for each affordable housing unit.
 To qualify for affordable housing, a family of 4 has a yearly income between $35,000 and $94,000.